Measuring the colour of nuts

 • This can lead to uneven darkening or the appearance of gray spots, which indicates a loss of quality.

-Aeros with nuts for color determinationColor measurement for quality control of nuts
+Aeros with nuts for colour determinationColour measurement for quality control of nuts

-In summary, the color of a nut depends on various factors, from the variety to processing and storage.
-A uniform, fresh color is generally regarded as a sign of quality and leads to greater consumer acceptance.
+In summary, the colour of a nut depends on various factors, from the variety to processing and storage.
+A uniform, fresh colour is generally regarded as a sign of quality and leads to greater consumer acceptance.

-Color is an important quality indicator and is measured in the food industry using spectrophotometers.
-These devices, such as the Aeros spectrophotometer from HunterLab, enable objective and precise color analysis, even for irregular surfaces such as nuts and other snack foods.
+Colour is an important quality indicator and is measured in the food industry using spectrophotometers.
+These devices, such as the Aeros spectrophotometer from HunterLab, enable objective and precise colour analysis, even for irregular surfaces such as nuts and other snack foods.

-Read our application report “Color measurement of nuts” to find out in detail how manufacturers and producers can ensure the color of nuts, what the challenges are in sample handling and how HunterLab can support you with its product portfolio to determine your product colorimetrically.
+Read our application report “Colour measurement of nuts” to find out in detail how manufacturers and producers can ensure the colour of nuts, what the challenges are in sample handling and how HunterLab can support you with its product portfolio to determine your product colorimetrically.

 Color-measurement-of-applesauceManufacturers of spreads made from nuts, such as peanut butter, almond butter and other nut butters, face similar challenges.
 However, as the sample tends to be pasty, i.e. semi-solid and spreadable, but can become more liquid or solid with temperature fluctuations, other quality assurance requirements play a role.